pajola/reviews-URI/README.md

 Download the resources from: https://forms.gle/imWLi2z63sbgqXU78 Plance both *LIWC* and *Dataset* folders in the main directory.

+## Prerequisites
+We provide you a *environment.yml* containing python libraries required to fully run our experiments.

 ### (1) Unzip the datasets
 For instance, suppose you aim training a model over *Toys_and_Games* dataset.